DamianK/quickflask/README.md

 # QuickFlask
 This is my Flask quick start template.
-Its based on https://github.com/bittobennichan/flask-quickstart/ but instead of Flask v1.x it is updated to Flask version 3.0.3.
+Its based on Flask version 3.0.3.

 It is a boilerplate/template for starting your new Flask project.
-I'm planning to add other things like bootstrap (or tailwind?) and probably and admin panel.
-It supports SQLAlchemy or any other ORM you might like can be used.
+For the frontend, I'm using Tailwind CSS.
+It uses SQLAlchemy ORM (but any other ORM or no ORM can be used).

 ## How to install